Warpdrive (Ruff Kut Bizness Edit)

 Margeret Buchanen's Oleander #27, somewhere in South London

-The first customer was gone.
+Back at the store, the first customer was nowhere to be seen.
 Margaret kicked the double-roll set on to the floor and sobbed.
 She locked up, caught the Tube home with barely enough rationality to consider a bath.

 <<Oh sweety>> Jim peered up from the bathroom sink.
 He was in a variation of that marital strainer when all you can do is say <<Darling, I can explain...>> except his involved a straw up his nose.